duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 1. Use the motors diagram to verify that:

 - the correct motor spins.
-If the correct motor does not spin, [reconnect the ESC wires to the FC](#build-part3-fc-connect-esc) in the correct order.
+If the correct motor does not spin, [reconnect the ESC wires to the Flight Controller](#build-part3-fc-connect-esc) in the correct order.

 - the motor spins in the correct direction.
 If the motor spins in the incorrect direction, take note and you will correct it later on.